nrwl/nx/docs/blog/2024-12-10-tailoring-nx-for-your-organization.md

 export default libraryGenerator;
 ```

-This example of a generator doesn’t do much but pass in options to an existing generator.
-However, it will consistently:
+This example of a generator doesn’t do much on its own, but it pre-populates options for the underlying generator.
+This can already be a huge gain in terms of ensuring consistency as it:

-- Name the project appropriately
+- Names the project appropriately
-- Create the correct import path
+- Creates the correct import path
-- Place new projects in the correct directory
+- Places new projects in the correct directory
-- Add the proper tags to the project
+- Adds the proper tags to the project
-- Select the correct set of tools
+- Selects the correct set of tools

 All of that without having to refer to your documentation on how to run the generator the right way.
 And most of the functionality is provided by Nx!
 You only need to provide some logic specific to your organization.